Newsletter

 Upcoming Workshops

-If you’d like some weaving inspiration, to learn new skills, and connect with the PHG weaving community, please join one of our future workshops.
+If you’d like some creative inspiration, to learn new skills, and connect with the PHG weaving community, please join one of our future workshops.
+If the workshop you are interested in is full, please join the waitlist.
 Here’s what we have coming up:

 May 15-17, 2026: Doubleweave Discoveries with Jennifer Moore